No one wants to dismiss an employee. But sometimes, unfortunately, the need might arise.

 In most cases, you can do this by breaking down their pay into weeks and then days before working out how many days they have worked in that pay period.
 You can read our guide on calculating final pay here.

-It may be helpful to get professional HR support when creating a dismissal procedure and an appeals procedure.
-Visit our directory of HR partners to find a professional who can help you protect your business and treat your team fairly.
+For further advice, visit our directory of HR Partners to find a professional who can help you protect your SME and treat your team fairly.

 Author: Laura Sands